apache/spark/docs/apache-airflow/security/workload.rst

 Airflow has the ability to impersonate a unix user while running task instances based on the task's ``run_as_user`` parameter, which takes a user's name.

-**NOTE:** For impersonations to work, Airflow must be run with ``sudo`` as subtasks are run with ``sudo -u`` and permissions of files are changed.
+**NOTE:** For impersonations to work, Airflow requires ``sudo`` as subtasks are run with ``sudo -u`` and permissions of files are changed.
 Furthermore, the unix user needs to exist on the worker.
-Here is what a simple sudoers file entry could look like to achieve this, assuming as airflow is running as the ``airflow`` user.
-Note that this means that the airflow user must be trusted and treated the same way as the root user.
+Here is what a simple sudoers file entry could look like to achieve this, assuming airflow is running as the ``airflow`` user.
+This means the airflow user must be trusted and treated the same way as the root user.

 .. code-block:: none